sensu/sensu-slack-handler/README.md

 #### Examples

-Imagine you configure the a Slack handler whose command sets the `--channel` flag to `#monitoring`.
+Suppose that you configure the a Slack handler whose command sets the `--channel` flag to `#monitoring`.
-Suppose that for one particular entity, you want to use the Slack handler, but you want the entity's incidents to go to the `#special-alerts` Slack channel.
+For one particular entity, you want to use the Slack handler, but you want the entity's incidents to go to the `#special-alerts` Slack channel.

-You update the entity to include the following annotation:
+Update the entity definition to include an annotation that specifies the `#special-alerts` channel:

 ```yml
 # /etc/sensu/agent.yml example